precto1285/BeatlesTrivia/README.md

 ## Getting Started

-To use the Loan Calculator, simply deploy by posting this webpage on your browser: https://precto1285.github.io/BeatlesTrivia/
+To use the BeatlesTrivia App, simply deploy by posting this webpage on your browser: https://precto1285.github.io/BeatlesTrivia/

 1. press Start